AdaCore/ada-spark-rfcs/considered/rfc-string-interpolation.rst

 it happens at the beginning of a line, or somewhere in the middle of a line.
 In the latter case, the value of the string does not end with a newline character.

-Note that multi-line strings introduces the question of whether spaces at the beginning of a line are significant.
+Note that multi-line string literals introduce the question of whether spaces at the beginning of a line of such a literal are significant.

 Proposed approach:
 Ignore spaces that appear at the beginning of every line of the multi-line literal.